The only tiny house course you’ll ever need!

 • Get all tingly and excited when you imagine building a home with your own hands

-• Feel excited, but overwhelmed, about how to begin your tiny house journey
+• Feel excited, but overwhelmed, about how to begin learning how to build a tiny house

 • Love working with your hands and building things, but never felt welcome or supported in the world of carpentry